-Why do we need the Climate and Ecological
+Why do we need the Climate and Ecology Bill?

 More floods, droughts, heatwaves… The world around us is changing.
 And it’s going to get worse.
 But if we act now, we can turn this crisis around and build a stronger, better society.
-The Climate and Ecological Emergency (CEE) Bill makes that possible.
+The Climate and Ecology Bill makes that possible.
 It’s a plan for a new law that has been presented to the UK Parliament.

 Reducing emissions.
-The CEE Bill makes sure the UK does its bit to keep global heating down to 1.5°C, which gives us a chance to avoid the worst impacts of climate change.
-This means cutting down greenhouse gas emissions really fast.
+The Climate & Ecology Bill makes sure the UK does its bit to keep global heating down to 1.5°C, which gives us a chance to avoid the worst impacts of climate change.
+This means cutting down greenhouse gas emissions fast.

 Protecting the natural world.
 The Bill conserves and restores wildlife and the places we love.
 Doing this also removes some of the carbon dioxide we’ve put into the atmosphere – because woodlands, healthy soils and plant life all absorb carbon.
 It’s a win-win.